COVID-19 (Coronavirus) Update

 “Every individual at our bank is dedicated to the financial, economic and social strength of the communities we serve,” said Rob Rule, president and CEO of Volunteer Federal Savings Bank.
 “Ours is an extended family, and we extend the same caring attitude to our customers and to each hometown community.”

-Volunteer Federal has joined other area banks in a united front to help prevent the spread of the coronavirus (COVID-19) and support the efforts of public health authorities.
+The health and well-being of our employees, customers and communities is our top priority.
+Following Gov. Bill Lee’s updated guidance to combat the coronavirus (COVID-19), Volunteer Federal is immediately modifying our operations in a united front to help prevent the spread of the coronavirus and support the efforts of public health authorities.